-It's worthwhile noting that applications can't be made any earlier than three months before the scheduled start date of your course.
+It's worthwhile noting that applications can't be made any earlier than six months before the scheduled start date of your course (from outside of the UK) or three months before the scheduled start date of your course (from inside the UK).

 Applications will need to be submitted with sufficient time to ensure that you will be able to arrive in the UK for the scheduled start of the course.
-Naturally, each country has varying visa processing times.
+Naturally, each country has varying visa processing times although on average this process takes around 3 weeks.
 For further information about the average processing time for your country, please refer to you local visa application centre, who should be able to advise details of this.

 Once you have met the conditions of your offer and you accept that offer, AECC University College will issue you with a CAS statement which contains a 14-digit code.
-You'll need this code when making your Tier 4 visa application.
-As you cannot apply for a visa more than 3 months before the start of the course, a CAS statement will only be produced at the earliest within 3 months of the start of the course.
+You'll need this code when making your Student visa application.
+Please note that a CAS statement will only be produced at the earliest within 6 months of the start of the course.
 The CAS statement is valid for 6 months and must be used within this time or it will expire.

 We do require you to provide the original documents of the qualifications that you have been offered a place based on, as listed on your CAS statement.
 Where these documents are not in English you will also need to give a verified translation.
 This could for example, be a degree certificate and transcript but will more likely be your A-level equivalent qualifications.